andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/diagnosing-restore-failed-with-asp-net-5-on-mac.md

 When I followed the instructions for installing ASP.NET, I distinctly remember installing Mono using the installer package available at their website.

-What I _failed_ to realize, however, was that a while back (long enough ago to where it didn&#8217;t hit me until just a few minutes ago), I installed Mono using Homebrew.
+What I _failed_ to realize, however, was that a while back (long enough ago to where it didn't hit me until just a few minutes ago), I installed Mono using Homebrew.

 So despite my efforts to install Mono using the installer package, the Mono that everything in my system was using was the one installed by Homebrew, which was version 3.10.